loomio/loomio-deploy/README.md

-# loomio-deploy
+# Deploy your own Loomio

 This repo contains a basic docker-compose configuration for running Loomio on your own server.

-This README is a guide to setting up Loomio using this docker-compose based system using a single host.
+It assumes you want to run everything on a single host.
+It automatically issues an SSL certificate for you via the amazing [letsencrypt.org](https://letsencrypt.org/).

 ## What you'll need
 * Root access to a server, on a public IP address, running a default configuration of Ubuntu 14.04 x64.